aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

     $ grunt

-And if you want verbose logs:
+Or if you want verbose logs:

     $ grunt -v